 When it comes to elegance, you can’t beat traditional interior styles.
 Many older or period homes simply wouldn’t work with contemporary or minimal design.
 But traditional design isn’t just for grand Victorian or Georgian houses or cosy thatched cottages.
 With a little ingenuity, you can capture that traditional feel in a new-build home too.

 Lighting plays a big part in traditional design and helps you capture that all important warmth and romance.
-When choosing your light bulbs, be sure to choose warm white LEDs.
+When choosing your light bulbs, be sure to choose warm white LED light bulbs.
 The slightly orangey light will add warmth to create the right atmosphere.

 Your traditional design ideas will depend on your house.
 In older houses with high ceilings, you can cut a real dash with chandeliers and ornate ceiling light fittings (luminaires).
 These won’t be suitable for cottages with low ceilings because there won’t be enough headroom, but there is a fantastic range of traditional wall lights or sconces around to compensate, which are all LED compatible.